Bury St Edmunds, located in the county of Suffolk, England, is a picturesque town with a rich history.

 Alongside the well-established High Street brands, Bury St Edmunds has a multitude of independent shops that you won’t find anywhere else.

-Living in Bury St Edmunds means you will have plenty of time to visit the local market.
+If you live in Bury St Edmunds, you’ll have plenty of time to check out the neighbourhood market.

 Bury St Edmunds plays host to a variety of great leisure and entertainment activities all year round.